 • Students working to achieve an infant/toddler educator designation.

-All students registered for ECE courses during the Fall 2016 semester (September to December 2016) at an approved training institution are encouraged to apply.
+All students registered for ECE courses during the Winter 2017 semester (January to April 2017) at an approved training institution are encouraged to apply.
 Students will be able to apply for up to $300 per course, to a maximum of $1,500 per semester.

 Eligible applicants must be enrolled at an approved educational institution in an ECE program, with priority given to Aboriginal students, or students enrolled in ECE programs with an Aboriginal focus or working to achieve an infant/toddler educator designation.